AMSA-2425/Laboratoris/src/Mount.md

 - async.
 All  I/O  to  the  filesystem  should be done asynchronously.
 		Data are saved in the Data Cache.

 -  sync.
 All  I/O  to  the  filesystem  should  be done synchronously.
 		Saved at disk inmediatelly.

 - noatime.
 Do not update inode access times on this filesystem

-- atime.  update inode  access times.
+- atime.
+Update inode  access times.

 - auto.
 Can be mounted with the -a option.

 - noauto.
 Can only be mounted explicitly (i.e., the -a option will not cause the filesystem to be mounted).

 - defaults.
 Use default options: rw,  suid,  dev,  exec,  auto, nouser, and async.

 - dev.
 Interpret character or block special devices on the filesystem.

 - nodev.
 Do not interpret character or block special devices on the file system.

 - diratime.
 Update   directory   inode  access  times  on  this filesystem.
 		This is the default.

 - nodiratime.
 Do not update directory inode access times on  this filesystem.

 - dirsync.
 All  directory updates within the filesystem should be done synchronously.

 - exec.
 Permit execution of binaries.

 - noexec.
 Do not allow direct execution of  any  binaries  on the  mounted  filesystem.

 - group.
 Allow an ordinary (i.e., non-root)  user  to  mount the  filesystem  if  one
 		of his groups matches the owner group of  the  device.

 - encryption.
 Specifies  an encryption algorithm to use.